tzstoyanov/herak-raspberry/README.md

 ## Applications:
 Applications are built on top of common library, which provides basic functionality:
-Internet over WiFi, Bluetooth, remote logging, time synchronization, MQTT client, Webhook client, watchdog, encrypted key-value store.
+Internet over WiFi, Bluetooth, remote logging, time synchronization, MQTT client, HTTP client and server, watchdog, USB in host mode, encrypted key-value store.
 All user specific parameters are defined in params.txt file which must be available at build time in the application directory.
-The [params-example.txt](app/params_example.txt) file can be used as template.
+The [params-example.txt](app/params_example.txt) file can be used as a template.

 ### Shaft
 Monitor water level in an underground tank using AJ-SR04M sonar sensor and send the data to